How Much Does Basement Waterproofing Cost?

 - Foundation membrane: Foundation membranes are the heavy-hitters of the exterior waterproofing game.
 These membranes are thick sheets of rubberized asphalt on waterproof polyethylene film.
 It has to be installed just right in order to work properly, but it’s usually the most effective method of exterior basement waterproofing.
 Beware that this method is pretty expensive, costing up to $15,000.

-You can also waterproof a basement from inside.
+It’s also possible to waterproof a basement from inside.
 In general, this includes either sealing off the surface with a waterproof paint, controlling the flow of water into a drain, or keeping moisture from settling within the space.
-Each solution has its place, so it’s important to consider them all.
+Each solution has its place, so it’s important for homeowners to consider them all.

-- Coatings: There are certain coatings that DIYers and pros can use on the side of a basement wall and floor to keep water from making its way in.
+- Coatings: There are certain coatings that DIYers and pros can use to waterproof basement flooring and walls to keep water from making its way in.
 They’re either concrete-based or an acrylic/epoxy mix.
 The concrete is less expensive, but the acrylic or epoxy mix adheres better and is totally waterproof.
-You can expect to pay between $3 and $12 per square foot.
+Expect to pay between $3 and $12 per square foot.

 - Silicate concrete sealers: Another attractive option includes using a silicate concrete sealer, which penetrates into the concrete surface and causes a chemical reaction that makes the concrete much less absorbent.
 These products are inexpensive and relatively easy to apply, and since they penetrate, they will hardly change the look of the wall when dry.
 The materials might only cost $0.15 to $0.25 per square foot, but professional installation bumps the price up to $3 to $9 per square foot.